CahanLab/oneSC/README.md

 # we will be needing the Boolean profiles of initial state for running simulations
 pickle.dump(state_dict, open("state_dict.pickle", "wb"))
 ```
 You can print the inferred GRN out.
-It should look like something below.
+It should look similar to something below.
 ```
 print(inferred_grn)